 Analysis.
-Short-term adverse vegetative and habitat impacts would result primarily from the movement of Vibroseis buggies along source lines and the use of the proposed staging areas for equipment storage and daily mobilization.
+Short-term adverse vegetative and habitat impacts would result primarily from the movement of Vibroseis buggies along source lines.
 Potential short-term disturbances to vegetation could occur through the matting down of plants, scraping of trees, exposure of plant roots; or bending, breaking, and trimming of low shrubby and woody undergrowth.
-There would be some potential for the spread of nonnative invasive plant species through the operation of vehicles.